-6. Recognising concerns - signs and indicators of abuse.
+6. Recognising concerns - signs and indicators of abuse, neglect and exploitation.

-All staff should be aware of indicators of abuse and neglect so that staff are able to identify cases of children who may be in need of help or protection.
-Staff should be aware that children can be at risk of harm inside and outside of school, inside and outside of home and online.
-Staff should exercise professional curiosity and know what to look for as this is vital for the early identification of abuse or neglect.
+All staff should be aware of the indicators of abuse, neglect and exploitation (see below), understanding that children can be at risk of harm inside and outside of the Federation's schools, inside and outside of home, and online.
+Exercising professional curiosity and knowing what to look for is vital for the early identification of abuse and neglect so that staff are able to identify cases of children who may be in need of help or protection.

-All staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
-In most cases, multiple issues will overlap with one another.
+All Federation staff should be aware that abuse, neglect, exploitation, and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label alone.
+In most cases, multiple issues will overlap.

-All staff should consider whether children might be at risk of abuse of exploitation in situations outside their families - harms take a variety of different forms and children can be vulnerable to multiple harms including sexual abuse (including harassment and exploitation), domestic abuse in
+All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
+Extra familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines and radicalisation.